kabasoelizabeth95-gif/On-boarding-kabaso-/README.md

 ABOUT ME

 name: Elizabeth kabaso

 program: Bachelor of Science in information systems

-years:  Second year
+year:  Second year

 SKILLS IN TECHNOLOGY